johnridesabike/bikewalklife/posts/2021/04/the-first-national-ride-a-bike-day-is-coming-sunday-may-2.md

 >
 > We hope you’ll join us on **Sunday, May 2**, for National Ride A Bike Day and then keep the celebration of biking going throughout Bike Month in May.

-I'm never opposed to excuses for riding a bicycle.
-Between Ride a Bike Day, 30 Days of Biking in April, and a whole calendar of bicycle activities through the rest of May, we have plenty of national events and holidays to choose from.
+I never oppose an excuse to riding a bicycle.
+Between this Ride a Bike Day, the finale of [30 Days of Biking in April](https://bikewalk.life/2021/03/30-days-of-biking-begins-on-the-first-of-april/), and a whole calendar of bicycle activities through the rest of May, we have plenty of national events and holidays to choose from.